reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

     ```

 ### Task 2: Configure an IoT Edge device to use the module

+In this task, you will configure the IoT edge device and also set the IoT Edge Module.

 1. Navigate to your Azure IoT Hub resource.